PTEN c.493_496del, p.Gly165Ter

 PS4 (Not Applied) Strength Modified

-According to VCEP guidelines, the rule for PS4 is: "Strong: Probands with specificity score 4-15.5 OR prevalence significantly increased in affected individuals compared with controls."
-The evidence for this variant shows: no case–control or proband specificity data available.
+According to VCEP guidelines, the rule for PS4 is: "Strong Strength: Probands with specificity score 4–15.5 OR the prevalence of the variant in affected individuals is significantly increased compared with controls."
+The evidence for this variant shows: no case–control or proband specificity data are available.
 Therefore, this criterion is not applied.

 PM1